 By Jo Jeffries.
 Last updated 6th April 2022.
 Welcome to this guide to making a tripping on pavement claim.
 If you’ve tripped on a broken pavement, you may feel that it’s just bad luck, but in some cases you could claim compensation if you’ve tripped on an uneven pavement.

-If you have been injured because of a damaged pavement this guide will answer questions such as how much compensation can I claim for a pedestrian injury? and others.
-If you have tripped on a pavement and injured yourself, you will find all of the information you need on this page, to begin making a personal injury compensation claim.
+If you have been injured because of a damaged pavement this guide will answer questions such as, “How much compensation can I claim for tripping on a pavement?” and “What is the pavement trip hazard height in the UK?” as well as “Can you sue the council for uneven pavement?” and “How do I make a claim for pavement tripping?”.
+If you have tripped on a pavement and injured yourself, you will find all of the information you need on this page, to begin making a pavement accident compensation claim.

 Accident Claims UK has a 30-year track record of winning compensation payouts for our clients in a wide range of slip, trip and fall accident claims.
 Call us on 0800 073 8801 and learn how our national claims service can help you, using a Conditional Fee Agreement (CFA).